ansys/DevRelDocs/2025R1_Test/Rocky-PrePost-scripting-Manual-2025-R1/about-grid-functions.md

-# About Grid Functions / Properties
+# About grid functions / properties

 Rocky’s PrePost Scripting provides Grid Functions or Properties that are retrieved by its respective name (a string parameter) as shown in the following example: